 ScoreOS also has a page for creating and modifying presets of custom style settings for scoreboards.
 This page was already made by the Sportable Scoreboard developers, but its appearance was originally a little messy and bland.
 I was tasked to spruce up the appearance of the page and give it a more uniform style with the other settings pages of the program.

-Currently (as of September 2019), ScoreOS is still in the midst of development and testing, so it’s not available for download yet, though it should be eventually.
+Currently (as of May 2020), ScoreOS is still under development and testing, so it’s not available to download quite yet, though it should be eventually.